 - Alliterative Title: "Beauty and the Beast" and "Sons of the Silent Age".

-- Ambient: The second side of this album mostly falls into this genre.
+- Ambient: The second side of this album mostly falls into this genre, as was the case with Low earlier that year.

 - Berlin Wall: The title track has two lovers meet each other next to "the wall", which was inspired by this one (see below).

 - Bottle Episode: All action takes place in Berlin and it was recorded there too.
-(Consequently it is the only Berlin Trilogy album that can make that claim).
+Consequently, its the only Berlin Trilogy album that can make this claim.

 - Cold War: This album breathes this atmosphere.